kaka-go/kaka-go.github.io/resume.md

 <!---
 ### More
-I have have ever made some casual games by flash, cocos2d-x, HTML5+JS.
+In my spare time, I have have ever made some casual games by flash, cocos2d-x, HTML5+JS.
 Hope you like it.
 [Flappy Beetle](https://itunes.apple.com/cn/app/beetle-flappy/id900088570?l=en&mt=8)
 [Best Scorer](http://wukejia.ninja/best-scorer)
 -->